 Kiwibank is yet another proud New Zealander punching above its weight on the global stage.
-The largest New Zealand-owned bank, Kiwibank's mission is to help New Zealanders get ahead in life.
+The largest New Zealand-owned bank, Kiwibank's mission is to make Kiwi better off.
 To fulfil this mission, the bank’s people, culture and technology need to be on the same page.

 Kiwibank’s services range from personal banking and business banking to insurance and wealth management.
 The bank has 400+ branches and about 3,000 corporate employees, as well as another 1,000-odd workers through franchises and brokerage operations.